 Perfect lighting in bathrooms, creates a luxurious and relaxing atmosphere.
-Bathrooms are a place we visit every day and spend time to perform certain tasks such as makeup, shaving, showering, etc. so, having the right lighting fixtures in your bathroom is very important.
+Bathrooms are a place where we visit every day and spend time to perform certain tasks such as makeup, shaving, showering, etc. So, having the right lighting fixtures in your bathroom is very important.
 It is sometimes not possible for a single light fixture to illuminate the whole bathroom.
-For adequate lighting, bathrooms can sometimes need multiple light fixtures.
-In this guide, we will explain some important points on choosing the right lighting fixtures, importance of IP ratings, bathroom electrical zones and the products which you can use in your bathroom.
+For an adequate lighting, bathrooms can sometimes need multiple light fixtures.
+In this bathroom lighting guide, we will explain some important points on choosing the right lighting fixtures.
+Check out the importance of IP ratings, bathroom electrical zones and the products which you can use in your bathroom.

 Three Lighting Layers